 Check it out: Christmas… in San Francisco

-Lombard Street is a long street which dissects the city’s downtown.
-One portion of this street though is named the crooked driving street in the world that put your driving skills to the test.
+Lombard Street is a long street that dissects the city’s downtown.
+This is another iconic city highlights that you couldn’t see in any other parts of the world – one portion of this street though is named the crooked driving street in the world that put your driving skills to the test.
 In fact, the city boasts some of the steepest streets in the country, and Lombard Street is one of the most unique of the vertically endowed roads and it’s a great photo spot.
 To have a better idea of how steep Lombard Street is, go two blocks up to Filbert Street and look down over the ridge.
 Lombard Street is even steeper!

 Wow, the Alcatraz.
-The island is located 2 km offshore in San Francisco Bay and so it is not exactly lied on the route of 49 Mile Drive.
+The island is located 2 km offshore in San Francisco Bay and so it is not exactly lied on the route of 49 Mile Drive, but still, this is so famous that you simply can’t skip this place.
 The former military prison is featured in many literature and movies – from Escape from Alcatraz, Point Blank, to Leonardo’s Shutter Island – which makes the citadel so much more mysterious and fascinating.
 Myths and legends aside, the island has left some historical buildings behind, and the Lighthouse and Warden’s house outside the Cell House offers an amazing view of the San Francisco Bay and the city’s skyline!

 Located in the Fisherman’s Wharf area, the Pier 39 is where sea lions reside.
 Look out for these lovely creatures on shore, enjoy a lovely and warming calm chowder at the Fisherman’s Wharf, and take pictures of the Golden Gate Bridge at the bayfront!

-Golden Gate Bridge (view from Fort Mason, and Baker Beach)
+#22 Golden Gate Bridge (view from Fort Mason), and #30 Baker Beach)

 Another great spot to view the Golden Gate Bridge is on the other side of the bay.
 Baker Beach is a popular beach in the city that offers a dramatic scene of the Pacific Ocean and beyond.
 There are nude areas on the beach also!